Arongil/C/Spring/function-pointers/function-pointers.md

 }
 ```

-The website [Gosh Darn Function Pointers](goshdarnfunctionpointers.com) is your savior!
+The website [goshdarnfunctionpointers.com](https://goshdarnfunctionpointers.com) is your savior!

 In short: the type of a function pointers includes the type of its return value and the type of all its arguments.
 Here's how it works: